mplanchard/speedy/posts/adding-tags-3.md

 templates and blocks all stored in a `Context`, we can update most of our functions to simply take the `Context` object.

-Just as a reminder, our `generate()` function previously looked like this:
+Just as a reminder, the top of our `generate()` function previously looked like this:

 ```rust
 fn generate() -> Result<(), String> {